notochord/notochord-song/README.md

   song.onChange('composer', newValue => console.log(newValue));
   song.set('composer', 'Irving Berlin'); // logs "Irving Berlin"

+  // you can also subscribe to all changes to any property of the song song.onChange((changedProperty, newValue) => console.log(changedProperty, newValue));
+  song.set('composer', 'Irving Berlin'); // logs "composer", "Irving Berlin"

   // you can iterate over the measures of the song for(const measure of song) {